mvolkmann/blog/src/neovim-plugins.md

 See an example Neovim plugin that uses Treesitter in {% aTargetBlank "https://github.com/mvolkmann/todo-quickfix.nvim", "GitHub" %}.
-This parses the source code in the current buffer and populates the quickfix list will all comment lines that contain "TODO".
+This parses the source code in the current buffer, populates the quickfix list will all comment lines that contain "TODO", and opens the quickfix list.

 To configure use of this plugin, create the file `~/.config/nvim/lua/user/plugins/todo-quickfix.lua` containing the following: